xEvheMary/BCIKart/README.md

 #### LSL Communication
-Use this LSL asset from OpenVibe's [gitlab](https://gitlab.inria.fr/openvibe/unity-games/LSL4Unity) Example applications can be seen in the same gitlab.
+Use this LSL asset from OpenVibe's [gitlab](https://gitlab.inria.fr/openvibe/unity-games/LSL4Unity)

+Example applications can be seen in the same GitLab.

 LSL Communication Prefab has modifications in the object:
 * Controller script is modified from LSL's controller which sends the event to the Kart LSL script.